Shaileshahire06/Price-Trend-Analysis/README.md

 - Matplotlib / Seaborn: Visualizations
 - Jupyter Notebook: Code, commentary, and charts
 - SQL: Joins, filters, aggregations for multi-table analysis

-Let me know if you'd like a catchy project tagline, portfolio summary, or contribution guidelines added.
-I can also help refine your SQL queries or optimize your Pandas logic for performance.